 The study is published in mSphere.

 “Fecal transplants from healthy donors are able to treat patients with recurrent C. diff sometimes very quickly—they save lives,” says Casey Theriot, professor of infectious disease at North Carolina State University and corresponding author of the study.
 “But FMTs are not standardized and may have unknown long-term health consequences, so we need to move toward more targeted therapies.
-To that end, we looked at FMT recipients’ microbiome and metabolome, or inside the gut, to see how FMTs change that environment.”
+To that end, we looked at FMT recipients’ microbiome and metabolome, or small molecules inside the gut, to see how FMTs change that environment.”

 The analysis found that the pre-transplant microbiota was composed primarily of Enterobacteriaceae, a group of bacteria with genes that make them antibiotic-resistant.
 Post-transplant samples showed a decrease in Enterobacteriaceae and an increase in Lachnospiraceae, a group of bacteria which contain enzymes called bile salt hydrolases (BSHs) that allow them to alter bile acids.